 Can streamers earn more than subscriptions?

-Yes, many streamers earn additional income through ads, donations, sponsorships, and other monetization methods.
+Yes, many Twitch streamers earn additional income through ads, donations, sponsorships, and bits.
+In some cases, these sources can exceed subscription revenue entirely.

 Is 20,000 subs a lot on Twitch?

-Yes, it is considered a very high level and is typically reached only by top streamers with strong and active communities.
+Yes, 20,000 subscribers is considered a very high level on Twitch and is typically reached only by top creators with strong and loyal communities.
+It reflects both growth and engagement success.